Medical questions & health advice by board certified doctors

-"Can you become addicted to diet pills?
+"Can you become addicted to diet pills?"

 I want to take some diet pills so I can lose some weight quickly.
 Are they addictive?
 Will I get addicted even if I don't take them every day?

 The main concern that we as physicians have about them is their other side effects.
 Most diet pills are stimulants that can raise your blood pressure.
 They can also disrupt your sleeping patterns making it more difficult to get high quality sleep.
 The weight lost using diet pills is frequently gained back after the pills are stopped.
 For these reasons, we generally do not recommend them.
 Instead, making some key changes to your diet and implementing some exercise can produce better results.
 The best physician for you to consult about this problem is your primary care physician.
 He or she can listen to your plan for weight loss and help you make some adjustments to make sure that it is as healthy as possible.
 In addition, your doctor can give you a referral to see a nutritionist who can work out the details on how to lose weight in a healthy way.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.